-A young dragonet sat by the window of he's wooden house waiting for he's father to come back.
+A young dragonet sat by the window of his wooden house waiting for he's father to come back.
 He's mother was sitting on a long brown mat, her thing tail swaying in the air.
 Her large, sandy, yellow wings closely tucked to her sides.
 Her dark black eyes glances up at him and she smiled her large teeth catching the moons glow.

 Her gaze never left his.
 Her warm eyes soon turned into concern.
 She slowly got to her feet and walked over to him.
 Her large talons not making a sound as she walked over the sand.
 His mother sat down next to him and looked down at him.
 She scanned him up and down frowning.